 Mr. Weiss was born in the Bronx and grew up in Queens as the son of an accountant.
 Working for his father throughout high school and college, he received a B.B.A. degree in Accounting from Baruch College of the City College of New York.
 After graduating from New York University School of Law in 1959 and serving two separate tours of duty in the United States Army, he co-founded the Milberg Weiss firm.
 He was admitted to the Bar of the State of New York in 1960 and was a member of the Bar of the United States District Courts for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Eighth, Ninth, and Tenth Circuits, and the United States Supreme Court.

 Listen to a podcast of the show

-Listen to a Bonus Track from the show
+Listen to a Bonus podcast of the show